aka2029/WebDevelopment-AbsorbingIT/Bootstrap_Sandbox/Readme.md

 ### Random Stuff

--> when using d-flex the order can be changed by using order-1, order-2 etc -> In the multiuse website when we had to add photo galary & each photo is gonna open in a light box.
+-> when using d-flex the order can be changed by using order-1, order-2 etc -> use the no-gutters class when we dont want any spaces in between.(eg. portfolio_website2) -> card-deck can also be used in card
+-> In the multiuse website when we had to add photo galary & each photo is gonna open in a light box.
 The way they're gonna achive that is using "lightbox for bootstrap" -> [Link] "https://ashleydw.github.io/lightbox/"
 -> For the testimonials slider at the bottom of the page, use the slick slider -> "https://kenwheeler.github.io/slick/"